Lekim Ibragimov

-Lekim Ibragimov (born 1944) is a Uzbekistani graphic artist, painter, professor and academician of the Arts Academy of Uzbekistan.
+Lekim Ibragimov (born 1944) is an Uzbekistani graphic artist, painter, professor and academician of the Arts Academy of Uzbekistan.
 He is an honorary member of the Russian Academy of Arts.

 Biography

 Lekim was born on December 21, 1944, in the village of Maly Dekhan in the Uighur district of Almaty region (Kazakhstan), in a teacher's family.

 From 1964 to 1971, he studied at the Art College of Nikolai Gogol in Almaty.
 From 1971 to 1977, he studied at the Tashkent Theatre and Graphic Art Institute of Ostrovsky.

 Starting from 1976, still being a student, Lekim Ibragimov became an active member of various national, Soviet Union wide and international exhibitions.
 In 1978, he was accepted to the Union of Artists.
 He is also a member of the Union of Artists of Uzbekistan (since 1996 - Creative association of artists under the Arts Academy of Uzbekistan).

 From 1978 to 1986, Lekim Ibragimov cworked in the studio of Creative House of artists called "Sinezh", as well as in art studios of the Baltic States.